Two Lessons For Democrats From Social Psychology

 In a classic study, Lee Ross, a social psychologist at Stanford University, and his colleagues brought experimental participants into the laboratory in pairs.
 One participant was randomly assigned to generate general knowledge questions and pose them to the second participant.
 The questioners were free to write esoteric questions based on their own knowledge.

-Unsurprisingly the answerers struggled to respond correctly.
+Unsurprisingly, the answerers struggled to respond correctly.
 Does that mean the questioners were smarter than the answerers?
 Of course not.
 However, the researchers found that both the questioners and answerers rated the questioners as more intelligent.

 The first lesson from social psychology is that by controlling the conversation topic, you can make people feel intelligent and relevant because you provide them the opportunity to shine in their own area of expertise.
-Or you can make them feel stupid and irrelevant because you keep the conversation on your area of expertise.
+Or you can make them feel stupid and irrelevant because you keep the conversation in your area of expertise.
 Telling people that they are voting against their own best interests, for example, denies them expertise even in their own lives.
 Use of the former strategy wins votes.

 The second lesson is about social norms.
 Descriptive social norms are defined as what most people in a society are doing, believing and valuing.
 Perceptions of social norms strongly influence people’s behavior; people like to think and do what most other people around them are thinking and doing.

 Over the past decade, the Republican party has controlled perceptions of political norms in Wisconsin.
 Their use of billboards and advertising deftly manipulates the perception of “most people’s” political leanings in the state.
-Strategic use of generalizations such as Northern Wisconsin’s being a “Republican stronghold” denies Bayfield, Douglas and Ashland counties their recent voting records entirely.
+Strategic use of generalizations such as Northern Wisconsin being a “Republican stronghold” denies Bayfield, Douglas and Ashland counties their recent voting records entirely.
 And to great effect.

 Gerrymandering influences perceived norms because people use simple logic to draw conclusions.
 The legislature has a Republican majority, so most Wisconsinites must vote Republican, right?
 Wrong.
-In 2018 Democratic candidates received more votes than Republicans in Wisconsin’s U.S. House and state Assembly races.
+In 2018, Democratic candidates received more votes than Republicans in Wisconsin’s U.S. House and state Assembly races.
 But Republicans won five of the eight U.S. House seats and 64 of the 99 state Assembly seats.

 Democrats have been less energetic at taking control of the narrative about political norms in the state.
 Wisconsin has progressive roots, a strong relationship to public education and a concern for small business and agriculture.
 Documenting and communicating Wisconsinites’ beliefs about education, guns, natural resources, immigration and health care would go some way in correcting perceptions that have been constructed on the basis of ideology (often by the national GOP) rather than democracy.

 But scolding won’t work.
-The average Wisconsinite is intelligent and expert in some domain.
+The average Wisconsinite is intelligent and an expert in some domain.
 Empiricists by nature, the people of this state are able to understand honest information about social norms.
 When they learn that most people think as they do, democracy will prevail.

 Wisconsin is not a meme